dilipkumar2k6/document-search/README.md

 - A single shard can do 300 searches per seconds
 - If all shards starts receiving 300 searches per seconds; how much will be our throughput?
     - 300
-- So we are bottleneck by single shard sytem
+- So we are bottleneck by single shard system
 - I want 40k searches per seconds
 - So I have to replicate whole architecture to parallel processing
 - Google is throughput hungry problem